 It isn’t every day that you see a car be the star of a blockbuster or the target of the paparazzi, but the Hollywood Stars Cars Museum preserves these moments in time and allows fans to reminisce over these iconic vehicles.
 From Herbie to the Batmobile, from Back to the Future to the Avengers, the collection of over forty cars has attracted and entertained thousands of curious onlookers over the years.
 With the museum constantly adapting and adding new vehicles, one can be assured that no two visits will be the same and more than one visit is necessary.

-Finishing up our list is the fantastic wonders of the Ripley’s Believe It or Not Museum.
-Although certainly not a beautiful as the sights of the Smoky Mountains, the Ripley’s Museum is certainly breathtaking.
+Finishing up our list is the fantastic wonders of Ripley’s Believe It or Not Museum.
+Although certainly not as beautiful as the sights of the Smoky Mountains, the Ripley’s Museum is certainly breathtaking.
 Witness unbelievable sights and hear incredible stories that will shock, amaze, and blow your mind.
 With confounding illusions, profound legends, and simple freaks of nature, the Ripley’s Believe It or Not Museum will have you asking what, how, and why all at the same time.
 Yet the true question is: Will you believe it?

 Located in downtown Gatlinburg near the aquarium, Anakeesta has rapidly become an area favorite.
-From the downtown station, you will board your choice of a six-person, full enclosed gondola or a four-person chair lift for your ten-minute ride to the mountaintop.
+From the downtown station, you will board your choice of a six-person, fully enclosed gondola or a four-person chair lift for your ten-minute ride to the mountaintop.
 Once you arrive at the top, you and your group will love the mountain vistas and views of Gatlinburg below.

 In addition to beautiful views, you will find activities suited for all ages and activity levels.
 Here you will find an amazing playground for the children, an exhilarating mountain coaster, and a 16-bridge nature trail.
 In addition, there are plenty of shopping options for less active guests.

 Whether you need a craft beer, ice cream cone, or souvenir, the gift shops and restaurants have you covered!
 Anakeesta is definitely worth a visit.